Tasnimul-Arabi-Anik/PanR2/README.md

 For questions, issues, or feature requests, please:
 1. Check the existing [Issues](https://github.com/Tasnimul-Arabi-Anik/PanR2/issues)
 2. Create a new issue with detailed information
-3. Contact the author: Tasnimul Arabi Anik
+3. Contact the author: Tasnimul Arabi Anik (arabianik987@gmail.com)

 ---

-## Changelog

-### Latest Updates
-- Added interactive HTML visualizations
-- Enhanced statistical analysis capabilities
-- Improved output organization and navigation
-- Added support for multiple figure formats
-- Enhanced correlation analysis features